Search This Blog

 426, My Girl by Madness 1979

 One night I was watching Top of The Pops and it featured three ska bands.
-The Specials, The Beat and Madness doing this song.
+The Specials, The Beat, and Madness doing this song.
 It was wonderful.
 My Girl is a great song.
 Reminds me a bit of Ian Dury or Squeeze.
 But definitely Madness.
 So much going on but it all makes sense.
 Makes you want to get up and move.

 It was the middle of winter and the radio was playing ska and soul.
 And the Jam were reaching their zenith.
 Great times indeed.
 And lots of ideas to bring back to Melbourne.